Robotechnology1/Wit-Help/index.md

 - Dow Jones: ^DJI
 - S&P 500: ^GSPC

 subcount - Gives you the subscriber count of the channel.
-Wit currently supports most of the Top 100 channels and these additional ones that I added: https://codepen.io/Hipur-Wiz/pen/MWvMPxy
+Wit currently supports most of the Top 100 channels and these additional ones that I added: [Click Here!](https://codepen.io/Hipur-Wiz/pen/MWvMPxy)

 vote - Vote for the bot!
 Less failure, less baldness, and more!